filipecalasans/log-analysis/README.md

 ### Relationship between tables

 #### Authors x Articles
-Articles has a foreign key to Author, hence there is a 1-to-many relashionship between them.
+The table Articles has foreign key to Author without restrictions, hence there is a 1-to-many relashionship between them.

 #### Log x Articles
 Articles are accessiable under the following *path* syntax: **/article/\<*article-slug*\>**.
-Since, *slug* uniquely identify an article, we can safely establish a direct relationship between the tables *Log* and *Articles*.
+Since *slug* uniquely identify an article, we can safely establish a direct relationship between the tables *Log* and *Articles* using the field path in the table log.

 #### Log x Authors
-There is no direct relationship between the two tables, therefore we need to establish the relationship through articles.
+There is no direct relationship between the two tables, therefore we need to establish the relationship through the table *Articles*.

 ### Views